MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-08-mfp-support-for-ios13.md

 * Invoking backend procedures through adapters
 * Challenge Handling

-> **Note**: We will release iFix soon to address the multiple redirect issue seen in Oauth flow for v7.1.
+> **Note**: We will release an iFix soon to address the multiple redirect issue seen in Oauth flow for v7.1.

 #### WatchOS 6
 We have verified basic OAuth Flow and Application Authenticity on watchOS 6.